Why choose learning it the hard way?

 By knowing your tools you can start from a blank canvas, or you can start from other sites that inspired you.
 You’re not bound to the templates available on the web.
 This gives you the power to think out-of-the-box.
 You can start from the clients’ needs, and not the other way around – the boundaries of an existing playground.

-You are convincing, so clients have faith in you.
+You are convincing, and clients have faith in you.

 Some so-called web designers have a very hard time when confronted in a meeting with the client.
 “Can we filter out this or that?”
 “Can we calculate the USD / EUR prices automatically?”
 You don’t want to answer, you’ll have to see if that is possible in WP.